TheJacksonLaboratory/FunDataR/4_learning/4_dimensions.md

   larger perplexity.
 The t-sne algorithm tends to do a better job than PCA of preserving local structure.

-The plots generated by t-sne must be interpreted with caution, they do not attempt to preserve pairwise distances between observations.
+The plots generated by t-sne must be interpreted with caution, since the algorithm does not attempt to preserve pairwise distances between observations.
 As a result, the sizes of clusters and the relative spacing between clusters has very little meaning.
 Most implementations of the t-sne algorithm only provide two-dimensional representations, though the method could in principle be extended to three or more dimensions by increasing the degrees-of-freedom of the t-distribution used in the reduced feature space.
 The t-sne algorithm is also not immune to the curse of dimensionality.
 If you have more than 50 features, you may need to either do some feature selection or reduce the dimensionality using a method like PCA, before attempting t-sne.
   The t-sne algorithm tends to be quite slow, which is made worse by the need to try multiple iterations in order to avoid shallow local minima in the loss, as well as the need to explore the effects of varying the perplexity.

 ```
 library(tsne)